avincent6/Diary/README.md

 * Time Capsule of ideas, thoughts, and memories.
 * Tracks the patterns of your emotions and dreams.
-* Minimally designed to easily translate your mind into a dimension of the cloud.
+* Minimally designed to easily translate your mind into a dimension only you can access.